Baby Queen: 2022–2023: Heartstopper and Quarter Life Crisis

-2024–present: Upcoming second studio album
+2024–present: I Hope You Don't Remember Me

 On 10 February 2024, Latham posted on Instagram a snippet of a video of her working on upcoming music.
 Since then, she has been posting hints of new music and stating she is setting herself a new year's resolution to create a new album this year.

 On 1 March 2024, Latham announced the title of her new single, "Ride Or Die", which came out later in March.
 The announcement was shared by a snippet of the song's supposed chorus.

+On 30 January 2026, she released the single "I Hope You Don't Remember Me", written during her period of transition from living in London to New York and then Los Angeles, which Latham described as "about an urge to revoke my memory from somebody else's mind after perceived rejection (partly in defiance and partly out of shame), and have them be erased from my own in return".
+The song is a product of her collaboration with the producer Alex Casnoff, and was the first release of her second album, I Hope You Don't Remember Me, released on 24 July 2026 via Insanity Records.
+Latham described her second album as "a story about love, rejection, ego and shame told by an unreliable narrator whose understanding of love is warped", and said that the making of the album "was the closest I've come to finding some sort of faith in myself."